brendansaw/TaskSchedulerBot/README.md

 # TaskSchedulerBot

-Discord Bot for NWHACKS 2022
+Discord Bot for NWHacks 2022